toliva/ConnectivityContent/apis/Product-API/06-reference.md

 maxLOSDefault | integer | Default maximum LengthOfStay restriction.
 Min 1, Max 28.
 Set to 28 by default if not provided in a create request.
 Will always be considered along the value defined for each stay date, and the most restrictive of this default and the daily restriction will prevail minAdvBookDays | integer | The minimum days before a stay date that the rate plan can be sold.
 Min 1, Max 500 maxAdvBookDays | integer | The maximum days before a stay date that the rate plan can be sold.
-Min 1, Max 500 bookDateStart | [LocalDate](#/definitions/LocalDate) | Date at which this rate plan starts being available for searching on any Expedia POS.
+Min 1, Max 500 bookDateStart | string | Date at which this rate plan starts being available for searching on any Expedia POS.
 If in the past, indicates rate plan book date start is not restricted.
 Accepted format: YYYY-MM-DD.
-If not restricted, will be returned as 1900-01-01 bookDateEnd | [LocalDate](#/definitions/LocalDate) | Date at which this rate plan stops being available for searching on any Expedia POS.
+If not restricted, will be returned as 1900-01-01 bookDateEnd | string | Date at which this rate plan stops being available for searching on any Expedia POS.
 Format YYYY-MM-DD.
 If not restricted, will be returned as 2079-06-06.
-If in 2079, indicates this rate plan book end date is unrestricted travelDateStart | [LocalDate](#/definitions/LocalDate) | Date at which customers can start checking in for a stay including this rate plan.
+If in 2079, indicates this rate plan book end date is unrestricted travelDateStart | string | Date at which customers can start checking in for a stay including this rate plan.
 Format YYYY-MM-DD.
-If not restricted, will be returned at 1900-01-01.If in the past, indicates rate plan travel start date is not restricted travelDateEnd | [LocalDate](#/definitions/LocalDate) | Latest date at which customers can checkout for a stay including this rate plan.
+If not restricted, will be returned at 1900-01-01.If in the past, indicates rate plan travel start date is not restricted travelDateEnd | string | Latest date at which customers can checkout for a stay including this rate plan.
 Format YYYY-MM-DD.
 If not restricted, will be returned as 2079-06-06.
 If in 2079, indicates rate plan travel end date is not restricted mobileOnly | boolean | Indicates this rate plan is only available through shopping done on mobile devices

 - <a name="/definitions/ResponseWrapperDTO"></a>ResponseWrapperDTO